José A. Castillo

-Lucha Lopéz is the Operations Manger of NALAC.
+Lucha Lopéz is the Operations Manager and Board Liason of NALAC.
 As a multi-ethnic native Texan, Lucha is guided by social, political, and economic equity.
 She brings over 16 years of diverse, grassroots non-profit experience.
 Lucha studied liberal arts locally and joined NALAC in 2017.
 Lucha retains her culture by practicing many forms of native ceremonial traditions including Aztec and Chichimeca song and dance along with American Indian singing and drumming.
-She also maintains an active lifestyle which includes yoga, pilates, meditation, and lifting weights
+She also maintains an active lifestyle which includes yoga, pilates, meditation, and lifting weights.

 Jody Sarkozy-Banoczy is an independent grant-writing consultant based in the Washington D.C. area.
 Her expertise lies in the arts and Native community development field.
 She has 15 years of experience and success writing grants to several foundations and federal agencies including the CDFI Fund, Administration for Native Americans, USDA, HUD and others.
 She is the former director of development for First Nations Oweesta Corporation and her work supports organizations focused on Native artist entrepreneurship, small business development, youth, leadership and affordable housing.